 Belvedere Intense.
 I guess you can think of this vodka as the mean sister of Belvedere.

 What does “mean” mean?
 Well, with an alcohol content of 50%, Belvedere Intense stings a little bit more than the original, which is 80 proof (40%).
 There’s a reason why vodka usually contains about 35% to 42% alcohol.
 Less tends to be boring.
 More tends to sting.

-There is a popular legend that goes like this: back in the 19th century, Russian scientist Dmitri Mendeleev (Дмитрий Менделеев) came up with a state standard for the production of vodka, mainly because he figured it was most safe to consume at around 40% alcohol, and also because he thought it tasted good like that.
-This legend is apparently not true.
-But does it have to be true in order to be meaningful?
-I for one don’t care much, I think this „80 proof“ standard for vodka is a very good thing.
+Of course there’s an origin story for the 40%, which goes like this: back in the 19th century, Russian scientist Dmitri Mendeleev (Дмитрий Менделеев) came up with a standard for the production of vodka.
+He decided vodka should contain 40% alcohol.
+This was mainly because he figured it was most safe to consume at that level, and also because he thought it tasted good like that.

-All in all, I think there is not much you can do to make a 100 proof vodka taste good.
+All in all, I think there isn’t much you can do to make a 100 proof vodka taste good.
 The people at Belvedere certainly gave their best, and the result is pretty good.
 But I would always rather be drinking the regular stuff.

 My suggestion is to use this in mixed drinks if you want them to be a bit more intense than usual.